pedrotski/WISP-Game-Panel-Flashbang-Theme/README.md

 # WISP-Game-Panel-Flashbang-Theme
 A light mode CSS theme for the WISP game panel.
-This is a beta theme and there may be some bugs.
+This was beta theme we were going to use for [Game Host Bros](https://www.gamehostbros.com/), but never kept it so there may be some bugs.

 To change the accent color of the theme, find and replace the #4F46E5 color.